 The Construction Gallery, inspired by the photography of Lewis Hine, displays a historically accurate life-size video piece that surrounds the visitor on four walls and into the ceiling.
 The looped film features 30 different actors, where hot rivets and steel beams fly overhead as the construction of the building is in full swing.
 Set to an original score recorded with a 50 piece orchestra commissioned by the Empire State Building, the World’s Most Famous Building exhibit celebrates the building’s starring role in pop culture from every decade since the 1930s.

 “Our visitors from around the world are thrilled by the quality of Squint/Opera’s work, it’s natural flow, and its accessibility.
 Personally, I was impressed with the combination of their enthusiasm and excitement for the project, as well as their ability to deliver excellent work within timeframe and budget.”

-The King Kong exhibit welcomes guests into a 1930s-era office inside of the Empire State Building, where a life-size King Kong clings to the side of the structure, peering in at viewers and dodging bi-planes as he climbs.
-Guests can climb into his hand, but getting too close to the window activates simulated shocks from the famous ape.
-“Squint/Opera is excited to have brought the experience of visiting Empire State Building into the 21st century,” says Callum Cooper, New York-based Squint/Opera Creative Director.
-“It was wonderful to contribute our international perspective and sensibilities to enhancing this American icon”.
+The Kong exhibit welcomes guests into a 1930s-era office inside of the Empire State Building, where a life-size King Kong clings to the side of the structure, peering in at viewers and dodging bi-planes as he climbs.
+Guests can climb into his hand and feel the rumble as he roars, while lights flicker overhead.
+Designed for selfie moments, the exhibit meets a key client goal of social media shareability.